Milan-Jobanputra/Login-Registration-System-in-PHP/README.md

 Next create register.php file for regiter users and save value in to the db.

 Now create a login.php file.
 To Check the user input id password valid or not from db.

+Dont forget to include require_once('db.php'); to add in all files for db connectivity.